civol/HDLRuby/README.md

 ### Expression operators
 <a name="operators"></a>

-The following table gives a summary of the operator available in HDLRuby::High.
+The following table gives a summary of the operators available in HDLRuby::High.
 More details are given for each group of operator in the subsequent sections.

 __Assignment operators (left-most operator of a statement):__